 The SCV’s Best Hope For Success is Knowledge of the Truth

-One hundred years ago (1906) General Stephen D. Lee, Commander-in-Chief of the United Confederate Veterans, gave a charge to the next generation of Southerners.
+More than one hundred years ago (1906) General Stephen D. Lee, Commander-in-Chief of the United Confederate Veterans, gave a charge to the next generation of Southerners.
 This charge has defined the mission of the Sons of Confederate Veterans ever since:

 The Stephen D. Lee Institute is concerned especially with that part of the SCV’s mission indicated by the words capitalized for emphasis above.
 In 2005 the SCV General Executive Council authorized the Institute and its first historical conference, which was held in October of that year.
 The Institute’s goal is to organize accomplished and distinguished professional scholarship to inform our members and the general public of the Southern side of the war.
 To that end the Institute makes available recognized scholars to present such subjects as states' rights and the Constitutional aspects of the war; economic motives for invasion of the South; the dubious benevolence behind the slavery issue; Union Army war crimes and other unsavory aspects of the war against the South in 1861–1865; and other aspects of the true causes and nature of the war.